 Step 1: Remove the Protective Cap Covering the Screw

-Pop out the cap covering the screw holding the handle in place.
-This might be on the front or rear of the faucet.
+Pop out the cap covering the screw that holds the handle in place.
+This could be on the front or rear of the faucet.

 Step 2: Lift off the Handle

 Remove the screw holding the handle in place.
 Use either an Allen key or a Phillips screwdriver, depending on the screw.
-Lift the handle free from the faucet.
+Lift the handle away from the faucet.

-Once the tap is removed, there’ll be a decorative cover or escutcheon.
-This might either lift off or need to be unscrewed.
+Once the tap is removed, there will be a decorative cover or escutcheon.
+This might lift away easily or it may need to be unscrewed.
 Either method can be done by hand.

 Step 4: Unscrew the Retaining Nut

-At the top of the cartridge, there’ll be a retaining nut.
+At the top of the cartridge, there will be a retaining nut.

 Step 5: Take out the Ceramic Disk Cartridge